Liverpool owner FSG prepared to sell shares in EPL club

 “FSG remains fully committed to the success of Liverpool, both on and off the pitch.”

+Todd Boehly and Clearlake Capital paid 4.25 billion pounds ($4.87 billion) to buy Chelsea in May, which was the highest amount ever paid for a soccer team.

+Liverpool has a bigger stadium and more storied history as one of the most successful teams in world soccer, having won the Champions League on six occasions.

-Liverpool has re-established itself as one of the leading clubs in Europe under FSG and won its first league title in 30 years in 2020.
+It has re-established itself as one of the leading clubs in Europe under FSG and won its first league title in 30 years — and 19th overall — in 2020.

 Manager Jurgen Klopp has also helped the club win the Champions League, Club World Cup, FA Cup and League Cup since being hired in 2015.